SLIDESHOW- NEXT STEPS

 If you want to get to know someone, you could read about them.
 But you might also want to talk to them.
 God wants to have a relationship with you – one that is real and one that is personal.
 The Bible is full of invitations for you to talk to God.
 You don’t have to pick up a phone, or send an e-mail…you can talk to the very creator of the universe right now where you are.
 Prayer is simply talking to God.
 You don’t have to use big words or flowery language.
 You don’t have to know fancy terms.
 You can talk to God just like you would talk to any friend.
 In fact, as a Christian, God is your Father and your Friend!
 In Mark 1:35, we read about Jesus "Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where he prayed."
 Imagine that!
 If Jesus needed to pray, how much more do we need to talk to God?
 So, how do you do it?
 Prayer is just talking to God.
 It’s a two way, direct-connect, with no long distance charges.
 It’s a child talking to a father, and the ultimate phone-a-friend.
-Read the section on prayer for more information to guide you here.
+Read this section on prayer for more information to guide you here.

 3. CONSISTENTLY ATTEND CHURCH

 Just like a football player needs a team, a Christian needs a church.
 In Matthew 16:18, Jesus said "...and on this rock I will build my church, and the gates of Hades will not overcome it."
 The church was important to Jesus.
 The church was important to the first Christians who risked everything to meet together.
 Right now, in some places in the world, it is against the law to attend church…so Christians meet secretly, with the threat of punishment or death hanging over their heads.
 The church is important.
 You need to connect yourself to the body of Christ (a Biblical term for the church).
 The church is like the human body and each person serves an important part.